eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigndocumentApi.md

             var apiInstance = new ObjectEzsigndocumentApi(config);
             var pkiEzsigndocumentID = 56;  // int |
-            var eDocumentType = "Initial";  // string | The type of document to retrieve.
-1. **Initial** Is the initial document before any signature were applied.
+            var eDocumentType = "Original";  // string | The type of document to retrieve.
+1. **original** Is the original document before any repair or conversion were applied. **Initial** Is the initial document after initial signature were applied.
 2. **SignatureReady** Is the version containing the annotations/form to show the signer.
 3. **Signed** Is the final document once all signatures were applied in current document if eEzsignfolderCompletion is PerEzsigndocument.<br>     Is the final document once all signatures were applied in all documents if eEzsignfolderCompletion is PerEzsignfolder.
 4. **Proofdocument** Is the evidence report.
 5. **Proof** Is the complete evidence archive including all of the above and more.

             try
             {
-                // Retrieve a URL to download documents.
-                EzsigndocumentGetDownloadUrlV1Response result = apiInstance.EzsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID, eDocumentType);
+                // Retrieve a URL to download documents EzsigndocumentGetDownloadUrlV1Response result = apiInstance.EzsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID, eDocumentType);
                 Debug.WriteLine(result);
             }